jayshah19949596/Traffic-Sign-Classifier-Project/README.md

 * First I just played around with LeNet
 * LeNet gave an accuracy of 89
 * I then normalized my data and converted them to greyscale and saw that model still gives an accuracy of 89 for 10 epochs
-* I increased the number of eopchs to 30 and I achieved an accuracy of 91.5
+* I increased the number of epochs to 30 and I achieved an accuracy of 91.5
-* I again ran the model without any changes and I acheved an accuracy of 92.9
+* I again ran the model without any changes and I achieved an accuracy of 92.9
-* So then I decided to add dropour without making any other changes in my solution
+* So then I decided to add dropouts without making any other changes in my solution
 * Even adding dopouts did not help me reach an accuracy of 93
 * I decided to change my solution
 * All my above solution was before applying data visualization